 David Orrell studied mathematics at the University of Alberta and obtained his D.Phil. from Oxford University.
 His books, published in 20 countries, include Apollo’s Arrow: The Science of Prediction and the Future of Everything (HarperCollins 2007), Truth or Beauty: Science and the Quest for Order (Yale University Press 2012), The Evolution of Money (with Roman Chlupatý) (Columbia University Press 2016), The Money Formula: Dodgy Finance, Pseudo Science, and How Mathematicians Took Over the Markets (with Paul Wilmott) (Wiley 2017), and Quantum Economics: The New Science of Money (Icon 2018).
 He has also published scientific articles on topics including applied mathematics, superconducting magnet design, weather prediction, computational biology, pharmacology, forecasting and economics.

-He wrote this book in spring 2020 while self-isolating in Toronto with his family, where his hobbies included amateur epidemiology and social distancing.
+He wrote Quantum Economics and Finance: An Applied Mathematics Introduction in spring 2020 while self-isolating in Toronto with his family, where his hobbies included amateur epidemiology and social distancing.